net-art-and-cultures/css-demos/README.md

 old-school approaches to layout (for context).

-modern approaches to layout: Flex Box && CSS Grids
+modern approaches to layout: Flexbox && CSS Grids

 ## CSS animations